How much does a microschool cost to attend?

 What does a microschooling schedule look like?

 That depends on what you are looking for!
-Some microschooling options have students attend school 5 days a week during typical school hours.
+Some microschooling options have children attend 5 days a week during typical school hours.
 In Nevada, homeschooling cooperative arrangements generally offer the greatest scheduling flexibility, allowing a hybrid schedule of days in the classroom and days at home, or even a more flexible drop-in schedule, and you pick when you want your child there.

 How is a child’s progress measured at a microschool?